effjy/effjy/README.md

 ### 🔐 Hardened encryption, post‑quantum KEMs, file wiping, and kernel‑mode cryptography – all open‑source, all in C.

+### Please visit my private repository and contact me if you need access to any of my private programs or would like to contribute!

 ---

 ### 🛡️ OpSec Toolchain